 Based on previous knowledge and flounder tests (less than 1,500Bg/L), we have been able to observe that the tritium concentration in flounders reach equilibrium approximately 24 hours during intake tests, and decrease and stabilize approximately 24 hours during discharge tests.
 Therefore, for the other tests, samples were taken after more than 24 hours had passed in consideration of this fact.

-Tritium concentrations are higher than normal seawater as a result of the discharge test
+X Tritium concentrations are higher than normal seawater

 Time passed since the start of the discharge test